joshwright10/NexthinkPSUtils/docs/scenarios/dependenciescampaign.md

 # Searching for dependencies

+## Looking in Remote Actions
+The following explains how to check in Remote Actions for references to a Campaign.

+1. Export the ActionTree from the Finder.
+2. Find the Campaign UID to be searched for.
+3. Execute the following, specifying the exported ActionTree file and the Campaign UID:

+       Get-NxtCampaignUsageInRemoteActions -ActionTreeXMLPath "C:\Temp\remoteactions.xml" -CampaignUID "bf573024-c7cc-4885-9ce5-2d22535467d8"

+This example searches for references to the Campaign UID in the exported Remote Actions.

 ## Looking in Metrics
 The following explains how to check in Metrics for references to a Campaign.

 1. Export the MetricTree from the Finder.
 2. Find the Campaign UID to be searched for.
-3. Execute the following, specifying the exported MetricTree file and the Campaign file:
+3. Execute the following, specifying the exported MetricTree file and the Campaign UID:

        Get-NxtCampaignUsageInMetrics -MetricTreeXMLPath "C:\Temp\metrics.xml" -CampaignUID "bf573024-c7cc-4885-9ce5-2d22535467d8"